My 2023 Thanksgiving Kitchen Essentials! Everything You Need To Prepare For The Holiday.

-Welcome to my 2022 thanksgiving kitchen essentials guide!
+Welcome to my 2023 thanksgiving kitchen essentials guide!
 This includes everything you need to make the holiday come together easily without stress.
-Includes favorite recipes, products and more!
+Includes favorite recipes, my go-to products that I have an use and more!

 I am so, so excited to bring you my annual HowSweetEats Thanksgiving series this week!
 Along with alllll the Thanksgiving kitchen essentials.

 Because I LOVE celebrating this holiday!
-Starting tomorrow, I’ll be sharing a bunch of new recipes with you, but in the meantime, let’s get prepared.
+Over the next week I’ll be sharing a bunch of new recipes with you, but in the meantime, let’s get prepared.

 I highly suggest getting these things NOW (like, today) so you have them in time and aren’t scrambling a day before or even the day of, when life is rushed and items are sold out.
 As I made this list, I went through and actually bought the items I had to repurchase for the holiday.
 In the next week or so I’ll share my Thanksgiving timeline, and I honestly use the entire week to prep, which makes it super easy.
 Not all day, every day, but I do certain things every single day to make the actual holiday stress-free and much simpler.
 Many of these tools below help!